Redline (2007 film): Box office

+Reception

+The film was not screened for critics before it opened, but critical reviews after its premiere were near unanimously unfavorable.

+Jalopnik ranked the film number one on their list of The 12 Worst Car Movies of All Time.

 Home media

 Redline was released on DVD by The Weinstein Company on August 21, 2007.
 Christopher Monfette of IGN gave the DVD an overall rating of 5 out of 10, citing that it gives "more of the same; none of the new."
 The film has also been released on Blu-ray outside the U.S.

 Legacy

 In the CNBC special House of Cards, the crashing of two US$500,000 cars for a single scene is cited as a direct example of the excess of the pre-crash subprime loan market in the mid-2000s.
 Quick Loan Funding had long since crumbled following the film's release, and the expected profits from the film were heavily borrowed against.
 The film's failure further worsened the situation.
 Following the demise of his company, Sadek lost his escrow and lending licenses over issues of him withdrawing millions from his corporate accounts to gamble in Vegas.
 Aside from over a dozen cases revolving Quick Loan Funding, he was sued by Bellagio and Wells Fargo over unpaid debts and repeated cash advances done at gambling resorts worldwide.
 He declared bankruptcy in 2009.

 Vanity Fair listed Sadek at number 86 in their "100 to Blame" for the economic crisis, dubbing him "Predator Zero in the subprime-mortgage game."